-Windows provide light, warmth, and ventilation, however they can also have a negatively effect to your home’s energy efficiency.
-Reduce your energy costs by installing energy-efficient windows in your home or business.
+Windows provide light, warmth, and ventilation.
+However, they can also harm your home’s energy efficiency.
+Reduce your energy costs by installing energy-efficient windows in your St. George home or business.
 (If your budget is tight, energy efficiency improvements to existing windows can also help.)

-If your home has very old and/or inefficient windows, It may be cost effective to replace them rather than attempting to improve their energy efficiency.
-Energy-efficient windows will eventually pay for themselves by lowering heating and cooling as well as lighting costs.
-When properly installed, the right energy-efficient windows reduces your heating, cooling, and lighting costs.
-Improving window performance in your home involves the propper design, selection, and installation.
+If your home has very old and/or inefficient windows, it may be cost-effective to replace them rather than attempt to improve their energy efficiency.
+Energy-efficient windows will eventually pay for themselves.
+When properly installed, the right energy-efficient windows reduce your heating, cooling, and lighting costs.
+Improving window performance in your home involves the proper window design, selection, and installation.

-Apply a heavy-duty, clear plastic sheet on the frame or you can tape clear plastic film inside the window frames to greatly reduce drafts.
+Apply a heavy-duty, clear plastic sheet on the frame of your windows, or you can tape clear plastic film inside the window frames to greatly reduce drafts.
 If you have existing storm windows, weatherize and repair them as needed.

-By using white window shades, drapes, or blinds you can reflect heat away from the house.
+By using white window shades, drapes, or blinds, you can reflect heat away from your house.
 Keep curtains on south- and west-facing windows closed while the sun is up.

 Installing awnings on south- and west-facing windows will also block sunlight.
 Apply sun-control or other reflective films on south- and west-facing windows to reduce solar heat gain.